chiragsinhchavda/jobify-frontend/README.md

-## Jobify - [Status: IN PROCESS]
+## Jobify - [ Status: IN PROCESS ]

-This is a Job tracking full stack application.
+This is a Job tracking application.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).